Q: #209. Can you describe Jesus' physical sufferings on His final day?

 The Bible shows us that Jesus (being God in the flesh) knew ahead of time the things He was going to suffer before they happened (Jn 18:4)(Mt 26:36-42)(Mk 14:34-37)(Lk 22:39-44).
 This caused Him such distress that as He prayed in the Garden of Gethsemane, just before His arrest, "His sweat became like drops of blood, falling down upon the ground" (Lk 22:44).
 This rare phenomena is called "hematidrosis" and it occurs when under extreme stress, the small capillaries surrounding the sweat glands burst, and blood mixed with sweat pours out of the sweat glands.

 The beginning of these sufferings was right after He was betrayed, arrested, and deserted by the disciples (Mt 26:56).
 He was taken to the High Priest's house, where He was struck in the face by an officer of the High Priest (Jn 18:22).
 Shortly afterwards, He was blindfolded, then beaten and spit upon by the men around Him (Mt 26:67-68)(Mk 14:65)(Lk 22:63-65), and had his beard pulled out (Isa 50:6).
 After this beating, He was sent to Pontus Pilate, who questioned Him and then sent Him to Herod after finding out He was a Galilean (Lk 23:6-7).
 Herod, along with his men, "treated him with contempt, mocked Him, dressed Him in a gorgeous robe, and sent Him back to Pilate" (Lk 23:11).
-Pilate question Him some more, and then giving into the crowds wishes, ordered Jesus to be crucified (Mt 27:22-26)(Mk 15:12-15)(Lk 23:23-24)(Jn 19:15-16).
+Pilate questioned Him some more, and then giving into the crowds wishes, ordered Jesus to be crucified (Mt 27:22-26)(Mk 15:12-15)(Lk 23:23-24)(Jn 19:15-16).

-Before being led to the crucifixion site, Pilate ordered Jesus to be flogged (Mt 27:26)(Mk 15:15)(Jn 19:1).
+Before being led to the crucifixion site, Pilate ordered that Jesus be flogged (Mt 27:26)(Mk 15:15)(Jn 19:1).
 This was a HORRIFIC ordeal!
-In fact, it was so bad that Roman law would not Roman citizens to undergo it (see: Acts 22:24-29).
+In fact, it was so bad that Roman law would not allow Roman citizens to undergo it (see: Acts 22:24-29).
 The victim was first stripped of all clothing, then tied to a post with his hands above his head (to stretch the skin making the wounds worse).
 He was then flogged by one or two people with a whip (or flagellum).
 This whip (often called a cat-o-nine tails) consisted of a handle (about 18" long) with 9 leather straps about 6 or 7 feet long, and at the end of each strap was small lead balls mixed with pieces of animal bone or metal.
-These would tear into the body more and more with each successive lashing, with the leather balls ripping into the skin and the jagged pieces of bone or metal tearing it out.
+These would tear into the body more and more with each successive lashing, with the lead balls ripping into the skin and the jagged pieces of bone or metal tearing it out.
 As the flogging progressed, muscles, vital organs, and even the spine could often be seen openly.
 Huge strips of skin would be hanging from the body.

 According to Jewish law, this beating had to be stopped after 40 lashes (Deut 25:1-3), however, the Jews made a tradition of 39 lashes just in case a mistake in counting was made: see 2 Cor 11:24).
 The Romans had no such law though, and may or may not have exceeded this limit.